devsurajrai/phoenix_ui/README.md

 ### Using the same icons as in the components

 The icons/images used in this component library are stored locally in the project.
-So, in order for you to be able to use that just make a small change in the image source url as stated below:
+So, in order for you to be able to use that just make a small change in the image source url as stated below:<br>
 Imagine you are using E-Commerce Nav Component, then to use the svg icons used in that nav bar just do the following:
 ```
 <img src="../../Assets/svg/navigation/search.svg" alt="search">